 Cities are the economic engines of the world.
 With over 50% of the world’s population now living in cities, the health and wealth of nations depend strongly on how well cities function.
 With global urbanization trends, climate change, limitations of natural resources, and sustainability concerns, urban centres around the world will encounter increasing challenges in managing their infrastructure and in delivering high levels of service to ensure the well-being of their citizens.
 What is needed are professionals with both technical expertise and a fundamental understanding of the complex and cross-disciplinary issues facing cities.
-To proactively respond to this growing need, the Department of Civil Engineering offers the new Master of Engineering in Cities Engineering and Management (MEngCEM) program.
+To proactively respond to this growing need, the Department of Civil Engineering offers the new Master of Engineering in Cities Engineering and Management (MEngCEM) degree program.

-Master of Engineering in Cities Engineering and Management - MEngCEM
+Cities Engineering and Management - MEngCEM